TruongGiangVu/Android_NotePad/README.md

 Version 2.0: using DOM to connect with file .xml

-Version 2.3 NoteItem add attribute id
+Version 2.3 class NoteItem add attribute id